Create your first flow

-You'll be asked to provide credentials for the Microsoft Office 365 Outlook and Microsoft SharePoint services.
+You'll be asked to provide credentials for the Microsoft Office 365 Outlook and Microsoft OneDrive for Business services.
 If you regularly use both services, you'll already be signed in.

-On the next page, Microsoft Flow creates the flow for you.
+On the next page, Power Automate creates the flow for you.

-- It'll connect to your work email to get any attachments.
+- It will connect to your work email to get any attachments.

 - It will then create a folder on your OneDrive for Business account to automatically put every attachment that's sent to your work email address in that folder.